Category filter

 - Click +CREATE to set up a new distribution server.

-- Copy the downloaded provisioning script to the Windows machine where the server is to be set up.
+- Copy the downloaded provisioning PowerShell script to the Windows machine where the server is to be set up.

 - Launch Windows PowerShell as an administrator.